cosminadrianpopescu/vim-sql-workbench/README.md

   you set this to 1, then the commands will be executed asynchronous
 * `g:sw_vim_exe`: the default VIM executable location; this is used in conjunction with the asynchronous mode; default value: `vim`
+* `g:sw_delete_tmp`: if true, then delete the temporary files created to execute any command.
+Useful for debugging.
+You can set it to 0 and check all the generated files

 Screen shots
 ========================================